paulfoley/Udacity_Nanodegree-Machine_Learning/Learning_Curves/README.md

 ##### Conclusion

 The [Support Vector Classifier](http://scikit-learn.org/stable/modules/svm.html) model overfits the data!
 While the training score is 1, the cross-validation score is below .6.
-Which makes us think that this model just memorized the training data and doesn't generalize well to the population data.
+This makes us think that this model just memorized the training data and doesn't generalize well to the population data.

 ## Authors